 Although students are not required to attend lectures, attendance is strongly recommended.
+Participation credits can only be earned with in class participation.
 Lecture material will be included in all exams.

 Academic Integrity for Students

 York University takes academic integrity very seriously; please familiarize yourself with Information about the Senate Policy on Academic Honesty.